eeholmes/SimpleSQLliteApp/README.md

 ## Reuse statement

 Reuse and adapt this repo however you want.
 Attribution is great, like I did in references, but not required.
+License: CC0 1.0 Universal